WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.6.8a
+zRS - Responsive Slider - v2.6.9
 ===

-2.6.8a Update
+2.6.9 Update
 ---

-Updated bower config with more appropriate file names.
+Made an amendment to backstretch, it now selects the image instead of just the slide.

 #####Release History